INTERVIEW 2022.10.07

 Q: How is the team’s condition in the second half of the season?

-A: Having struggled in various ways during the first half, what we need to do has become clearer and things are improving.
+A. Having struggled in various ways during the first half of the season, what we need to do has become clearer and things are improving.
 I hope the team’s level will rise as we continue to repeat trial and error with each match.

 Q: It seems that the movement of the players around the defense line when they have the ball has also improved.

-A: We have shared a clear image of the build-up, and not only the defense line but also the coordination with the midfield is going well, so I think the way the whole team moves the ball and switches to attack is becoming smooth.
+A. We have shared the image of the build-up, and not only the defense line but also the coordination with the midfield is going well, so I think the overall team’s ball movement and attacking switches are happening smoothly.

 Q, what do you think is necessary to establish an even newer style within that context?

-A, I believe it is important for individuals to bring out their unique characteristics within what the team needs to do.
-Simply doing what the team is supposed to do has its limits, so I think it’s about individuals making a difference.
+A, I believe it is important for individuals to express their unique characteristics within what the team needs to do.
+Simply doing what the team is supposed to do has its limits, so I think it’s about making a difference individually.

 Q: How do you plan to approach the remaining 4 matches of this season?

-A, we must do what we need to do to level up.
-Rather than focusing on our ranking, we want to strive to improve the team's overall completion.
+A: We must firmly do what we need to do in order to level up ourselves.
+Rather than focusing on our ranking, I want to proceed while thinking about raising the team's overall quality.

 Q, I think we are in a position to aim for the ACL as well.